saptashwa2004/JHU-CRC-Vaccinations/README.md

 ## About Repository

-There are two GitHub repsitories associated with this workshop.
+There are two GitHub repositories associated with this workshop and one unifying repository with the workshop slides.
 The link to the second repository can be found here: [JHU-CRC-Cases-and-Recoveries](https://github.com/ysph-dsde/JHU-CRC-Cases-and-Recoveries).
+The link to the unifying repository with the workshop slides can be found here: [Getting-Started-with-Git-and-GitHub-Workshop](https://github.com/ysph-dsde/Getting-Started-with-Git-and-GitHub-Workshop).

 ### Overview Of Contents